crfroehlich/blog/content/posts/2011/38000-steps-under-digital-wallpaper-of.md

 title: 38,000 Steps Under the Digital Wallpaper of the Sun
 ---

+## The Trailhead

 I've been hiking my desk for nearly a year now, and the road gets ever longer.
 I've had [a book published](http://www.amazon.com/Complete-Idiots-Guide-Android-Development/dp/1615641068).
 I've been promoted.
 We've [had a daughter](https://picasaweb.google.com/108988276571177665337/AntasiLands?authuser=0&feat=directlink), [survived a flood](https://picasaweb.google.com/108988276571177665337/TheGreatFlood?authuser=0&feat=directlink), lost and learned, and [survived baby kidney surgery](https://picasaweb.google.com/108988276571177665337/ThereAndBackAgain?authuser=0&feat=directlink).
 Eli more fully experienced his latest [Chanukah](https://picasaweb.google.com/108988276571177665337/20111226?authuser=0&feat=directlink), Winter Solstice and [Christmas](https://picasaweb.google.com/108988276571177665337/Christmas2011?authuser=0&feat=directlink).
 He survived both [Saint Nick](http://www.google.com/search?sourceid=chrome&ie=UTF-8&q=saint+nick+attacks&qscrl=1#pq=saint+nick+attacks&hl=en&cp=10&gs_id=21&xhr=t&q=santa+attack&qe=c2FudGEgYXR0YQ&qesig=NmOn6J806lYHErpOdEIjxg&pkc=AFgZ2tmxSTwayj3wHSOxjL6BcA6wgfzL7fRSKtrgp5gDyvKftJiqESq6b9yqyCNM2ICfv6tY-KIsKHzl33AiuFZO3pVZ9CH7Qw&pf=p&sclient=psy-ab&qscrl=1&source=hp&pbx=1&oq=santa+atta&aq=0&aqi=g3&aql=&gs_sm=&gs_upl=&bav=on.2,or.r_gc.r_pw.r_cp.,cf.osb&fp=a07b3761d35d504a&biw=1670&bih=827) and the [Solstice Squid](http://www.reverbnation.com/play_now/song_1553877).
 I've slept less this year than any year prior--including years in Iraq.
 In short, I've continued my hike up the Mountain of Lif.

 This year, I also learned JavaScript.
 Thanks [in no small part to the team at [ChemSW](http://www.chemsw.com/), [Alex Russel](http://www.youtube.com/watch?v=seX7jYI96GE), [Douglas Crockford](http://javascript.crockford.com/)* (and [far](http://bonsaiden.github.com/JavaScript-Garden)  [too](http://perfectionkills.com/)  [many](http://addyosmani.com/blog/)  [more](http://www.bennadel.com/) to [name](http://infrequently.org/) by [name](http://badassjs.com/)) and [others](http://www.html5rocks.com/en/)[who](http://metaphysicaldeveloper.wordpress.com/) dedicated their time to write, [blog](http://www.yuiblog.com/blog/), speak, evangelize, scrutinize and [mock](http://wtfjs.com/) the little language that could] to the tubes which connect us all, I've come to know and love the beauty and elegance that JavaScript has to offer.

-Even if you're not a programmer or even if you are and you're JavaScript expert: give yourself a belated Holiday gift.
+Even if you're not a programmer or even if you are and you're a JavaScript expert: give yourself a belated Holiday gift.
 [Watch episode 1 of Crockford's "On JavaScript" series.
 It's simply profound](http://www.yuiblog.com/blog/2010/02/03/video-crockonjs-1/).

 The brief primer (forgive the hubris) which follows is redundant with much of the work that the aforementioned have already produced.
 I have extended surprisingly (to me) little creative energy in adding my own material--much of this is taken verbatim from its respective sources; however, it does consolidate in one page what it has taken me a year to begin learning.
 I've tried to give attribution whenever I have borrowed from someone else--if I missed you, please let me know.
 If for no other reason that to learn by writing (it produced two books already), here is: